foxysoft/idm-extension-rhidmo/README.md

 * validating user input on submit
 * showing custom error messages

 Rhidmo&reg; is free and open source software available under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
-Its maintainers provide non-commerical community support for Rhidmo&reg; on a best-effort basis.
+Its maintainers provide non-commercial community support for Rhidmo&reg; on a best-effort basis.
 If you encounter any problems, please create a GitHub issue in this repository.
 Commercial maintenance contracts or support options do not exist at this time.

 ## Download Rhidmo Binaries
 For users who do not wish to build Rhidmo from source, each official Rhidmo release is available for download as a ZIP archive.
 This ZIP contains: